Congratulations on being accepted to Christendom College!

-3. Visit Campus Again
+3. Visit Campus in the Spring

 3. Deposit to Save Your Spot

 - Use the Paypal link below or mail in your check to pay the $500 deposit.
 (Or, if more convenient, feel free to call me and pay over the phone using a credit card.
 My direct line is 540-551-9185.)
-The deadline to hold your submit your refundable deposit is March 15, 2020.
-This deposit is fully refundable until May 1, so even if your family is interested in Christendom but has not made a final decision, it is worthwhile to deposit to hold the spot with the understanding that you have until May 1 to claim a full refund.
+The deadline to submit your refundable deposit is March 15, 2020.
+This deposit is fully refundable until May 1, so even if your family is interested in Christendom but has not made a final decision, it is worthwhile to deposit to hold the spot, with the understanding that you have until May 1 to claim a full refund.